Qualytics/userguide/docs/container/overview-of-a-computed-table-and-file.md

-# Overview of computed tables and files
+# Computed Tables and Files Overview

-Computed tables and computed files are powerful virtual tables within the Qualytics platform
+Computed tables and computed files are powerful virtual tables within the Qualytics platform.

 ## Key Concepts